Melanerpes shawi: Paleobiology

 Melanerpes shawi is one of six species of woodpeckers known from Rancho La Brea.
 The largest of these was Breacopus garretti, a bird roughly the size of the pileated woodpecker, while the smallest was Bitumenpicus minimus.
 The most common woodpecker found there was the northern flicker (Colaptes auratus), likely due to its more ground-based lifestyle.
-The genus Melanerpes is present through a second species as well, the still living Lewis's woodpecker (Melanerpes lewis).
+The genus Melanerpes is present through a second species, as well, the still-living Lewis's woodpecker (M. lewis).
 The last species known from La Brea is the red-breasted sapsucker (Sphyrapicus ruber).
 The high diversity of woodpecker species may indicate that they evolved in relative isolation from other regions of North America, separated from them by mountains and deserts to the east.

 Put together, this mix of species gives clues at the environment present around the tar pits during the Pleistocene.
-Breacopus may have needed tall trees to nest in given its large size, while both the red-breasted sapsucker and Lewis's woodpecker are known to inhabit open woodlands today, preferably forests consisting of oaks, aspen and various conifers.
+Breacopus may have needed tall trees to nest in given its large size, while both the red-breasted sapsucker and Lewis's woodpecker are known to inhabit open woodlands today, preferably forests consisting of oaks, aspen, and various conifers.
 Northern flickers are also known to inhabit more open environments, foraging on the ground.